-A meta-analysis of 10 randomized control trials and one nonrandomized, controlled clinical trial (with 315 patients included) looking at people with migraine or tension-type headache found that mindfulness meditation significantly reduced pain intensity and headache frequency when compared with a control group.
-Specifically, mindfulness-based stress reduction (MBSR) had the greatest impact on pain intensity (P < 0.000), and an intervention of eight weeks had the greatest impact on symptom reduction (P < 0.000).[xxiii]
+A meta-analysis of 10 randomized control trials and 1 non-randomized, controlled clinical trial (with 315 patients included) looking at people with migraine or tension type headache found that mindfulness meditation significantly improved pain intensity and decreased headache frequency when compared with a control group.
+Specifically, mindfulness-based stress reduction (MBSR) had the greatest impact on pain intensity (P < 0.000) and an intervention of 8 weeks had the greatest impact on symptom reduction (P < 0.000).
+[Docition of the control of the control

-A randomized control trial looking at the impact of MBSR on 40 participants with the diagnosis of migraine and/or chronic tension-type headache found that headache pain and quality of life significantly improved after engaging in eight weeks of MBSR.[xxiv]
+A randomized control trial looking at the impact of MBSR on 40 participants with the diagnosis of migraine and/or chronic tension-type headache found that headache pain and quality of life significantly improved after engaging in 8 weeks of MBSR.
+[Soziii]